ChrisWiegman/chriswiegman.com/content/posts/2016-06-03-accessing-elasticsearch-remotely-through-vagrant.md

   - Vagrant
 ---

 I’ve been doing a lot of work on [10up’s](https://10up.com) [ElasticPress](https://wordpress.org/plugins/elasticpress/) project over the last year including implementation on various sites as well as work on the plugin itself.
-After stepping a way for a bit though I found a problem yesterday&nbsp;morning when while working on implementation for one of our larger clients.
+After stepping a way for a bit though I found a problem yesterday morning when while working on implementation for one of our larger clients.

 ## The Issue